 Total hip replacement surgery (THR)

-Total hip replacement surgery is the most effective option for treating hip dysplasia.
-In total hip replacement surgery, an implant replaces the damaged joint.
+Total hip replacements are the most effective option for treating hip dysplasia.
+In total hip replacement surgery, metal and plastic implants replace the damaged joint.

 Total hip replacement surgery helps most dogs’ hip function and gets rid of discomfort and pain.
 Older dogs with hip dysplasia are good candidates for total hip replacement surgery.